2018 Annual Town Meeting

-In 2017 the Town of Nantucket is holding a Special Town Meeting on Monday, November 6th beginning at 6pm in the auditorium of the Nantucket Public High School.
-There are a number of issues including those related to zoning, expanding the sewer district, a bike path in Tom Nevers, supplemental appropriations for a new fire station, recreational marijuana and real estate acquisition and conveyance among others.
+The Town of Nantucket is holding the Annual Town Meeting on Tuesday, April 3rd beginning at 6pm in the auditorium of the Nantucket Public High School.
+There are a number of issues including those related to zoning, sewer district changes, offshore seismic testing, and affordable housing developments, among others.

-Click here to read the 2017 Special Town Meeting Warrant.
+Click here to read the 2018 Annual Town Meeting Warrant.

 The Town of Nantucket has a healthy tradition of citizen-submitted warrant articles for town meetings.
 Per Massachusetts General Law, citizen articles require the signatures of 10 registered voters (registered in the Town of Nantucket) for an annual town meeting and 100 registered voters for special town meetings.
 The Town of Nantucket has taken the unusual step of providing legal assistance in the preparation of citizen warrant articles.
 Generally it is between 2-4 weeks prior to the deadline for citizen article submittals.
 The timeline for Annual Town Meetings may be found on the Town of Nantucket website.